syncfusion-content/wpf-docs/wpf/Introduction/Deployment.md

 _Publish options dialog box_

-> Note: Before publishing, install the attached certificate in your machine and also follow step 2.
+N> Before publishing, install the attached certificate in your machine and also follow step 2.
 Follow the following steps for installing certificate in your machine.

 1. _Press Windows + R and type “certmgr.msc” and press enter that opens certificate manager._
 2. _Right click the “Trusted Root certification Authorities” and navigate to All Tasks -> Import.
 Now import the_ .pfx _to “Trusted Root certification Authorities”.
 It displays a warning for first time.
 Press Yes to continue the importing._